CodezPoet/code_examples/symfony/README.md

 ## Under Construction

-In this repository there are code examples for Symfony.
+In this directory there are code examples for Symfony.

 ## Stack